 Find your features with the compass

 Walk right to your assets using the new compass tool.
 See how far you are from your assets and which direction you need to go.
 From a feature, search result, or pin, select Compass .
-This complements the directions that are available through integration with Navigator for ArcGIS and Apple Maps.
+This complements the directions that are available through integration with Navigator for ArcGIS and Google Maps.

 Experience a new, simplified browsing experience

 Discover maps with ease through a new, simplified browsing experience.

 You can still search for, browse to, and open groups—we learned from our iOS release.